Privacy Policy

 b) Objection to direct marketing

-If personal data is processed for direct marketing purposes, you have the right to object to the processing for such marketing purposes at any time.
+Where personal data is processed for direct marketing purposes, you have the right to object at any time to the processing for the purposes of such marketing.
 This also applies to profiling insofar as it is related to direct marketing.
 In the event of an objection, we will no longer process the data for this purpose.

-If you believe that the processing of your personal data violates the GDPR, you have the right to lodge a complaint with a data protection supervisory authority.
-In particular, you can contact the supervisory authority of your habitual residence, your place of work or the place of the alleged violation.
+If you believe that the processing of your personal data infringes the GDPR, you have the right to lodge a complaint with a data protection supervisory authority.
+In particular, you may contact the supervisory authority of your habitual residence, your place of work or the place where the alleged infringement occurred.

-To exercise your rights, you can contact us at any time:
+To exercise your rights, you may contact us at any time:

 Suchen Technology GmbH